mjeffrey/log-sanitizer/README.md

 For example it can identify and mask Credit Card number or IBANS.

 The masking is meant to keep the logging useful but not useful enough for an attacker or a casual observer.
-This project was inspired the problem of logging sensitive data and by data breaches at Github and Twitter that appear to be the result of logging.
+This project was inspired by the data breaches at Github and Twitter that appear to be the result of logging.
 Traditionally code reviews are the mechanism meant to catch errors but these are not foolproof and security should be multi-layered.
 This library can never be perfect and is meant to be an addition to, **NOT** a replacement for, secure development and operational practices.
 It supports logback.
-Will be expanded to log4j2 and log4j in future but these are not yet tested.
+It will be expanded to log4j2 and log4j in future but these are not yet tested.

 ## Status
 Currently alpha, more automated testing needed.
 Not recommended for production yet.